First-Timer’s Guide: Sandy Spring Museum Garden Club

-What began in 1991 by volunteer Mary Rice, the Garden Club has "grown" into a vital part of the museum's programs, offering many ways for the community to learn, share, and celebrate the beauty of plants and the joy of gardening.
+What was begun in 1991 by volunteer Mary Rice, the Sandy Spring Museum Garden Club, has "grown" into a vital part of the museum's programs, offering many ways for the community to learn, share, and celebrate the beauty of plants and the joy of gardening.

-In addition to ensuring that the museum courtyard and other smaller gardens around the museum grounds are looking their best, year-round, Sandy Spring Museum's Garden Club offers the public many ways to connect with the natural world through educational programs, seasonal trips, and hands-on projects that teach new skills that keep gardening traditions alive.
-Programs, which are held the second Sunday in September, November, February and April, are open to all, and membership in the Garden Club only has one requirement - membership in Sandy Spring Museum.
+In addition to ensuring that the museum’s courtyard and other smaller gardens around the museum grounds are looking their best year-round, Sandy Spring Museum's Garden Club offers the public many ways to connect with the natural world through educational programs, seasonal trips, and hands-on projects that teach new skills that keep gardening traditions alive.
+Programs are open to all and membership in the Garden Club only has one requirement - membership in Sandy Spring Museum.
 Everyone who is a museum member can be part of this community where nature, history, and friendship thrive.

 Growing Together

-Throughout the year, Please delete the preceding phrase and start with the following.
-Garden Club members create and sell holiday greens decorations, run the Strawberry Festival Plant Booth, and host a biannual Garden Tour that highlights some of the area's beautiful, private gardens, (I deleted the opens the gates phrase.) in addition to quarterly programs.
+Garden Club members create and sell holiday greens decorations, run the Strawberry Festival Plant Booth, and host a biannual Garden Tour that highlights some of the area’s beautiful , private gardens.
+Programs of interest to gardeners and others interested in the environment are presented four times a year.
 Whether you're a seasoned gardener or just beginning, the club's welcoming spirit makes space for everyone.

 Sowing the Seeds of the Future

-In a recent event on seed-saving, members listened to a presentation from master gardener Meipo Martin.
-Participants learned how to collect and store seeds, and they also had a fun time actually trading seeds, courtesy of HarvestShare.
+In a recent program about seed-saving, members listened to a presentation from master gardener Meipo Martin.
+Participants learned how to collect and store seeds, and they also had fun actually trading seeds, courtesy of HarvestShare.

 A Magical World: Fairy Garden Workshop

 A fun activity the Garden Club offers on occasion is the Fairy Garden workshop.
-It's appropriate for all ages, and is a time to build your own miniature world, a magical, tiny landscape in a container, as if it were a place where fairies might live.
-Marc, because the fairy garden workshop is only offered at the strawberry festival and is a minor activity, please consider deleting the following text starting with the word "Participants…" Participants let their imaginations run wild, creating their own small stories.
+It's a time to build your own miniature world, a magical, tiny landscape in a container, as if it were a place where fairies might live.
+Participants let their imaginations run wild, creating their own small stories.
 People of all ages can reconnect with their inner child, laugh, and make special memories together.

 Curious to Learn More?